Skip to content

 Picnic with a View

-Pack a picnic or pick up some tasty treats from the Housesteads Visitor Centre café and enjoy lunch with a view.
-The sweeping Northumberland landscape from Housesteads is one of the most breathtaking in Britain — perfect for a relaxing break between adventures.
-You can even borrow a picnic blanket from the visitor centre.
+Wrap up warm, pack a picnic and enjoy lunch with a view.
+The sweeping Northumberland landscape from Hadrian's Wall is one of the most breathtaking in Britain — perfect for a relaxing break between adventures.

 '50 things to do before you're 11¾'

 Run off some energy or work up an appetite with an adventure through Roman times.
-Imagine the lives of the Roman soldiers, stationed at Housesteads almost 2,000 years ago with a trip around the Fort.
+Imagine the lives of the Roman soldiers, stationed along Hadrian's Wall almost 2,000 years ago.
 Take a walk along Hadrian's Wall and stop to admire the views or take a photo.
 You could also tick off some of the '50 things'.
 Here are a few suggestions to get you started:

 • No. 27 Go star gazing: Stargazing is a magical way to bring science alive and to experience the beauty of our natural world.
 There are lots of places to star gaze along Hadrian's Wall or you could even try it in your back garden or through your window!